Thank you for reading our post, please rate this article at the end.

 Q: What to Do If a Bear is Around Your Tent?

-A: If you notice that a bear is around your tent, the practical thing to do is turn your lantern or flashlight on and yell to let the bear know that you are inside.
+A: If you notice a bear around your tent, the practical thing to do is turn on your lantern or flashlight and yell to let the bear know that you are inside.

 Banging loud items like pans or blowing an air horn will also scare a bear away.